kyleko1234/myEasyLedger/README.md

 # myEasyLedger

-myEasyLedger is a webapp that provides an allows users to keep track of their bookkeeping.
+myEasyLedger is a full-stack webapp that allows users to keep track of their bookkeeping.
 It offers a simple-to-use single-entry interface for personal users, and a double-entry interface for enterprise users that automatically generates financial statements.

 ## Contents
 - [Tech stack](#tech-stack)